BKlaasWerkman/KARBS/README.md

 That's it.

-## What is LARBS?
+## What is KARBS?

-LARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.
+KARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-LARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.
+KARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

 ## Customization

-By default, LARBS uses the programs [here in progs.csv](progs.csv) and installs [my dotfiles repo (voidrice) here](https://github.com/bklaaswerkman/voidrice), but you can easily change this by either modifying the default variables at the beginning of the script or giving the script one of these options:
+By default, KARBS uses the programs [here in progs.csv](progs.csv) and installs [my dotfiles repo (voidrice) here](https://github.com/bklaaswerkman/voidrice), but you can easily change this by either modifying the default variables at the beginning of the script or giving the script one of these options: